autofac/Documentation/docs/examples/log4net.rst

 This module is also a good example of how to use :doc:`Autofac modules <../configuration/modules>` for more than simple configuration - they're also helpful for doing some more advanced extensions.

 Here's a sample module that configures Autofac to inject ``ILog`` parameters based on the type of the component being activated.
-This sample module willl handle both constructor and property injection.
+This sample module will handle both constructor and property injection.

 .. sourcecode:: csharp